 Tamara Hernandez is a Canadian-born writer and director of Nicaraguan and Irish descent whose work blends science fiction, surrealism, and dark comedy to explore themes of alienation, female identity, and transformation.

-Her films have screened at Sundance, Cannes Critics’ Week, and SXSW.
-She has made narrative films and documentaries with Jimmy Kimmel, Sarah Silverman, Cheech Marin, Jeri Ryan, and Jim O’Heir.
+Her films have screened at Sundance and Cannes, and she won Best Narrative Feature at SXSW.
+She has created narrative films and documentaries alongside notable collaborators, including Jimmy Kimmel, Sarah Silverman, Cheech Marin, Jeri Ryan, and Jim O’Heir.

 director’s Reel